Long-Term Disability Insurance for Otolaryngologists

-Unlike many law firms that handle short-term or long-term disability claims as secondary areas, Abell and Capitan Law‘s exclusive focus on long-term disability allows us to develop customized approaches based on each client’s unique medical history, insurance policy, and insurance company.
+Unlike many law firms that handle short-term or long-term disability claims as secondary areas, Capitan Law‘s exclusive focus on long-term disability allows us to develop customized approaches based on each client’s unique medical history, insurance policy and insurance company.
 With offices in Pennsylvania and Kentucky, we’re proud to help PA, KY, and New Jersey residents with their LTD claims.

 Are you an otolaryngologist facing a disability that prevents you from working?
 Allow us to assist you with the understanding and compassion you deserve.
 Contact us today at (267) 419-7888 or fill out our online form for a free consultation to learn more about how we can help you.